 Historic Main Street

-The Town of Chatham, CT was officially given the name East Hampton in the year 1915, which is said to have been selected by some of the first settlers who had previously lived in Eastham, Mass.
+At the time of its incorporation by the General Assembly in 1767, it included in its bounds all of what had been previously known under the names of the parishes of East Middletown, most of the parish of Middle Haddam, all of East Hampton parish and a part of the parish of Westchester.
+Chatham, CT was officially given the name East Hampton in the year 1915, which is said to have been selected by the first settlers who had previously lived in Eastham, Mass.

 When Bell Companies Dominated the Economy